 Community Building Grants

-Goals of these Community Building Grants
+Goals of the Community Building Grants

 - Build empathy for others by connecting with new groups

-- Create excitement around sharing books
+- Create excitement around sharing books and writing

-- Encourage an appreciation similarities and differences
+- Encourage an appreciation for similarities and differences

 - Support all kinds of young readers and writers